Ancient Gold (and occasional silver!) Coins

 1701 William III

 Milled Full Gold Guinea.
-Second
+Second laureate

-laureate bust with a proliferation of hair.
+bust with a proliferation of hair.
+The

 gold bullion used came from the country of Guinea, via the Africa Company.
 It was a 20 shilling denomination, directly